 In a recent survey, nine out of ten consumers say they would purchase a good or service if they experienced it and were satisfied.
 Consumers are looking to test products before making their purchasing decisions and the more a brand can provide them with a sample trial, the more willing and confident a consumer feels to make a final purchase.
 Engaging the consumer through trial sampling allows brands the ability to make an impactful connection with the consumer leading to a higher likelihood of a final purchasing decision.

 Another aspect of consumer engagement is word of mouth.
 Even if the consumer does not use the sampling product, they are likely to pass it on to someone else, thus providing a greater footprint for the brand.

 Sampling via the Goodie Bag provides an accountability factor due to the ease of tracking the campaign.
-With 60 000 walkers taking part in the Discovery 702 WTT, whether it’s a coupon or samples they receive at a specific event ,the local, regional and national sales responds, thus leaving a clear indication of the success of the programme.
+Whether it’s a coupon or samples they receive at a specific event ,the local, regional and national sales responds, thus leaving a clear indication of the success of the programme.
 It redefines “impressions” by creating consumer interaction with the product and measuring the sales impact.

 Marketing campaigns all come down to effective ROI and with the controlling and relevant benefits that sampling offers, it’s hard to deny this re-emerging marketing tactic.

 Please download our Events Calendar for further information